mohsinxx365/adobe-cep-starter/readme.md

-# Adobe Cep  Extension -  React & Typescript
+# Adobe Cep Starter

 This is a "starter kit" for developing CEP Panels.

-It relies on `webpack` and `npm scripts` to do the heavy lifting :
+It relies on `webpack` and `npm scripts` to do the heavy lifting

 This Template does a bunch of things to make your life easier: